-In Syria, SAMS operates in seven governorates, supporting over 110 medical facilities and over 3,00 medical personnel.
-In 2017, SAMS provided more than 3.2 million medical services to those in need at a cost of less than $10 per patient.
 In Syria, SAMS spearheads a number of projects, ranging from primary to specialized care, such as our GI endoscopy program, psychosocial, hemodialysis, and many more.
 In May 2018, SAMS opened its Center for Oncology Care in Dara’a.
 It is the first such center in southern Syria.
 The center provides services such as biopsies, and medication provision, and includes a clinic, pharmacy, and labs, where the doctors prepare the doses of intravenous and oral chemotherapy.
 In November 2018, SAMS opened an Oncology Center in Idlib, the only one of its kind in the region, providing an alternative to long travel to other governorates or to Turkey for patients seeking cancer management and medications.
 The center is staffed with three oncologists, two nurses, and two support technicians, and is currently serving 50 critical patients in the area under the guidance of protocols developed in collaboration with SAMS Oncology Subcommittee.
 To learn more about the center, please watch this video!

 Inside Syria, SAMS provides primary and specialized medical care, including trauma, psychosocial, dental, OBGYN, dialysis, and more.
 As new developments unfold and the situation on the ground is rapidly changing, SAMS has developed a robust mechanism to promptly and effectively respond to crises and ensure that our patients continue to have access to the dignified care they need and deserve.